frederic-perez/AmE-dictionary/data/idioms.md

 __fam__ An abbreviation for “family that can be used to refer to one’s blood relatives or close friends.
 Despite the plural connotation of “family,” it can also be applied to an individual. _I’d love to go out tonight, but I’m having dinner with the fam—my mom’s making her famous meatballs!_ _Of course I’ll help you, fam.
 You’re my best friend!_
 __fan service__
 __fancy-pants__ :two: Pretentious or fancy in an extreme or excessive way.
 Use of this phrase often indicates the speaker’s annoyance. _I’d rather go to a ball game than another one of your fancy-pants corporate events._
+__fancy-schmancy__ _slang_ Very, perhaps overly, showy or elaborate. _Well, that’s a fancy-schmancy outfit—I didn’t realize this party was such a dressy occasion._
 __far and away__ :astonished:
 __far and wide__ _Chicago is a destination for travelers far and wide._
 __far cry (from something)__ :nine::m: A thing that is very different from something else. _It is a far cry from the 1970s._ _The office was a far cry from Pete’s domains._